 How to Start a Blog

-If you’re ready to start your own blog, here are the steps you can follow to get everything up and running today!
+If you’re ready to start your own blog, here are the easy steps that you can follow to get everything up and running today!

-Starting a blog is extremely easy and you can get your site up and running in under an hour following these steps.
+Starting a blog is extremely simple and you can get your website up and running in under an hour following these steps.

-You can also sign up for my free Blogging Bootcamp email course that will walk you through the steps of how to start a blog:
+You can also sign up for my free Blogging Bootcamp email course that will walk you through the steps of how to start a blog in more detail:

 Here’s how to start your blog in four simple steps: